 Developing our talents for a vibrant and sustainable arts ecosystem

-Speech by Mr Baey Yam Keng, Senior Parliamentary Secretary for Culture, Community and Youth & Transport in response to the Adjournment Motion by NMP Terence Ho on achieving arts excellence in Singapore
+Speech by Mr Baey Yam Keng, Senior Parliamentary Secretary for Culture, Community and Youth & Transport in response to the Adjournment Motion by Nominated Member of Parliament Mr Terence Ho on achieving arts excellence in Singapore

 08 July 2019